 Another powerhouse of innovation is DNA, and genetics can tell us much about evolution.
 These sections are a giddy ride where Shubin highlights one after another stupendous concept.
 Take the huge similarity between e.g. chimps and humans: genome sequencing revealed some 95%-98% similarity.
 Why are we so different then?
 Because DNA is not just a molecule containing gene after gene.
 Like a circuit board, it is a network, where some pieces of DNA function as switches that turn other genes on and off.
 This is the field of evolutionary development or evo-devo and offers another way for small changes to have big effects.
 (On a side-note, it would offer a possible mechanism for Noam Chomsky’s proposed single mutation that led to human language, see my review of Why Chimpanzees Can’t Learn Language and Only Humans Can.)

 Hox genes control the development of whole body segments and can be repurposed to make other structures, such as limbs.
 Most DNA does not even code for anything and Susumu Ohno surmised it results from copying processes gone wild, whether gene, chromosome or whole-DNA duplication (biologists call this last one polyploidy, it is common in plants).
 And then there is Barbara McClintock’s discovery of jumping genes: selfish genetic elements that multiply and willy-nilly insert themselves all over a DNA molecule.
-If rogue replication sounds an awful lot like cancer, well, that is because it is – the close link between evolution and cancer is explored in the upcoming The Cheating Cell.
+If rogue replication sounds an awful lot like cancer, well, that is because it is – evolution and cancer are closely linked.
 And how about this?
 If such a jumping gene mutates and becomes a genetic switch, they can insert switches all over a genome.
 Dramatic new traits that at first sight would require an unlikely number of separate mutations suddenly become a whole lot more plausible.
 One example Shubin provides is the evolution of pregnancy.

 Even viruses are not exempt.
 You might remember that a virus commandeers a host’s biochemical machinery for its own reproduction.
 Some viral genes can end up in the host’s DNA by accident or, in the case of retroviruses, by design.
 This viral DNA can be neutered and repurposed, offering another option for rapid evolution.
 We even have turned this into a powerful biotechnological tool, CRISPR, that allows fine-scale gene editing, rather than the previous blunt tools of genetic modification.